jointcloud/jcc2019/docs/cfp.md

 * Resource Management of Internet-based virtual computing environment (iVCE)
 * Elastic scheduling and allocation of cloud-crossing resources
 * Cloud-crossing virtualization, management, sharing, interaction and collaboration
 * Reliability, availability, consistency, trust and security of joint cloud computing
 * Inter-cloud big data processing, collaboration and management
 * Blockchain technologies and applications based on or for inter-cloud
-* Low-latency and high-throughput inter-cloud communication and networking
+* Low-latency and high-throughput joint cloud communication and networking
 * Monitoring and fault diagnosis of joint cloud computing
 * Applications of joint cloud computing
 * Joint cloud computing architecture and economics

 ## Important Dates

-* <strike>December 1, 2017</strike> <font color="red">December 8, 2017</font>: Deadline for paper submission
+* <font color="red">December 8, 2018 </font>: Deadline for paper submission
 * January 15, 2018 : Notification of acceptance
 * February 1, 2018 : Camera-ready of all accepted papers due